devopsjourney1/mypackages/README.md

 1. Create repo - and Checkin our Dockerfile
-2. Built your Github action workflow
+2. Build your Github action workflow
 3. Trigger our workflow